Skip navigation

 Streets for People

-We need to rethink the design of our streets to become more people-friendly, to encourage active and public transport, and to reduce traffic congestion.
+Imagine if we designed our streets to be safer and people-friendly, to encourage active and public transport, and to reduce traffic congestion.

 Currently, Brisbane streets prioritise cars, which negatively impacts our neighbourhoods.
 These impacts include, segregated land use, disconnected footpaths and bike ways, unreliable and expensive public transport that increases congestion, and many streets are unsafe and unfriendly for people who bike or walk.